For the users of the Meridian Multimedia Platform

 We recommend using the Platform in full screen mode.

-To exit full-screen mode, click the icon and then Exit the full screen 2, or press Escape on your keyboard.
+Likewise, in order to exit the full-screen mode, click the icon and then Exit the full screen 2, or press Escape on your keyboard.

 Choice of the teaching level